On-Premise vs Cloud AI Deployment: How Should Enterprises Choose?

 How do I choose the right plan?

 When selecting an AI deployment model, enterprises can evaluate along the following dimensions.
-The first is data sensitivity: if the data being processed involves personal privacy, trade secrets, or national security, on-premise deployment is the safer choice.
+The first is data sensitivity: if the data being processed involves personal privacy, trade secrets, or government-classified data, on-premise deployment is the safer choice.
 The second is regulatory compliance: certain industries such as finance, healthcare, and government have explicit data localization or data processing restrictions, and it is necessary to confirm that the chosen solution complies with them.

 The third dimension is usage scale and growth expectations: small-scale use or short-term projects suit the cloud's consumption-based billing model, while large-scale and sustained use may make on-premise deployment more cost-effective over the long term.
 The fourth is technical team capability: on-premise deployment requires a certain level of AI infrastructure operations expertise, and if the organization lacks the relevant talent, it should consider choosing an on-premise solution vendor that provides comprehensive technical support.